0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 truffle migrate --network rinkeby --reset
 ```

-**Important:** After redeploying you will need to add the new address of SurvivalKitClaim contract and to AppContext.js (line 12)
+**Important:** If you are redeploying the contract will be given a new address.
+This will need to be added to AppContext.js (line 12)

 ## Running the test suite